-Analysis | 3 takeaways from Day One of Trump’s second impeachment trial
+Analysis | 4 takeaways from Day One of Trump’s second impeachment trial

 “But Nebraska, you’re going to hear, is quite a judicial thinking place.
 And just maybe Sen. Sasse is on to something,” Castor said.
 “You’ll hear about what it is that the Nebraska courts have to say about the issue that you all are deciding this week.
 They seem to be some pretty smart jurists in Nebraska, and I can’t believe a United States senator doesn’t know that.”

-Castor added, apparently referring to Sasse’s censure by the state GOP: “He he faces the whirlwind, even though he knows what the judiciary in his state thinks.”
+Castor added, apparently referring to Sasse’s censure by the state GOP: “He faces the whirlwind, even though he knows what the judiciary in his state thinks.”

-Maybe Sasse wasn’t a winnable vote, but again, it was difficult to make sense of any of it.
+Maybe Sasse wasn’t a winnable vote, but again, it was certainly a novel strategy.

+A Trump ally familiar with the legal strategy told The Washington Post that Castor’s presentation was meant to lower the temperature in the room “before dropping the hammer” on the constitutionality question, which Castor’s colleague David Schoen delved into in much greater detail.
+Castor himself admitted: “I’ll be quite frank with you: We changed what we were going to do on account that we thought the House managers’ presentation was well done.
+And I wanted you to know that we have responses to those things.”

 One of the most compelling arguments about the issue at hand on day one — the constitutionality of proceeding with the trial — came from Rep. Joe Neguse (D-Colo.)